-- Driving and implementing the research strategy at Abu Dhabi University - Managing and administering all aspects of university-funded initiatives to support research including the four faculty research grants - Managing and facilitation student-centered research initiatives including the Undergraduate Research Fund and Student Research Scholarship Agreement - Promoting and managing Intellectual Property agreements and facilitating filing and prosecution of patent applications by ADU researchers - Organizing, conducting and managing the GCC-wide annual Undergraduate Research Competition - Administering faculty consultancy agreements with external organizations including industrial partners - Spearheading research capacity building through developing training programs for faculty and students and supporting professional development through research conference attendance - Monitoring, tracking and reporting the research productivity at Abu Dhabi University - · Promoting, supervising and managing all external research funding and coordinating with external granting agencies - Collecting and providing research reports for all internal and external stakeholders, including data for internal annual reports, accreditation agencies, and the Ministry of Education - Ensuring adherence to regulations of government, the university and other funding agencies - · Overseeing the Institutional Review Board (IRB) for Human Subjects activities
+- · Implementing the research, innovation and impact strategy. - Managing and administering all aspects of university-funded initiatives to support research. - Managing and facilitating student-centered research initiatives including the Undergraduate Research Fund. - Promoting and managing Intellectual Property as well as facilitating filing and prosecution of patent applications by ADU researchers. - Planning and organizing the annual Undergraduate Research Competition. - Administering faculty consultancy agreements with external organizations including industrial partners. - Delivering research capacity building initiatives. - Monitoring, tracking and reporting the research performance at Abu Dhabi University to a range of internal and external stakeholders. - Managing the life-cycle of external grants from application to approval, and provides post-award compliance analysis and reporting. - Overseeing the Institutional Review Board (IRB) for Human Subjects activities.